pythonarcade/arcade/doc/programming_guide/sections.rst

 the :class:`View` itself.

 You can access the :class:`SectionManager` by accessing the ``View.section_manager``.
+Note that if you don't use Sections, the section manager inside the View will not be used nor created.

 Usually you won't need to work with the :class:`SectionManager`, but there are some cases where you will need to work with it.